What is transcription?

-Manual transcribing can be a lengthy and somewhat challenging process since it requires a lot of patience and the message of communication can be influenced by the person who transcribes it.
+Manual transcribing can be a lengthy and a somewhat challenging process since it requires a lot of patience.

-With manual transcribing, you can normally expect to spend three to five times the length of the audio file on transcribing it.
+You can normally expect to spend three to five times the length of the audio file on transcribing an audio file manually.

-Machine transcription is when you convert speech to text via a transcription program or other software such as an app for transcription such as Focus on Listening.
+Machine learning based transcriptions is when you convert speech to text via a transcription software.

-Therefore, it is often rather beneficial for students to transcribe speech into text via an app if they want to have systematic and thorough notes during exam preparations.
+Therefore, it is often rather beneficial to transcribe speech into text if you want to have systematic and thorough notes.

 It’s important that you’re aware of the challenges that come with transcribing: it’s not always an immediate and straightforward procedure when converting oral communication into text.

-When humans, such as ourselves, communicate, there are many different clues besides the language itself that the receiver must decode in order to understand the speaker’s message entirely.
+When we humans communicate, there are many different clues besides the language itself that the receiver must decode in order to understand the speaker’s message entirely.

 In addition to assisting deaf students, transcription services are a method often associated with journalists, researchers, and perhaps even physicians and doctors.